dcjohnson/dsh/README.md

 file descriptor redirection: <run command> <fd> -> <fd>

 string: "anb lasdjlajd "

+string interpolation "abd{var}al"
+var is a string variable

 We will have a "main" function entrypoint.
 If it doesn't have that then it is just a library.